 Syncing after making local changes and listening for server changes can be configured separately.
 However, syncing always sends all local changes and fetches all changes from the server.
 It is not possible to fetch remote changes without pushing local changes or to push local changes without fetching remote changes.

-By default, when you show a document managed by Instant in a
+By default, when you show a document managed by Instant in an

-If you don’t show the document in a
+If you don’t show the document in an

 InstantViewController, you can enable listening for changes using

 stopListeningForServerChanges() on the

 By default, Instant will use the network efficiently by coalescing changes with a one-second delay.
 You can reduce energy consumption at the cost of less immediate syncing by increasing the

 delayForSyncingLocalChanges property of a document descriptor.
 Unless syncing after local changes is disabled entirely (see below), if the app enters the background and there are local changes that have not been synced, Instant will immediately attempt to sync.